Today's weather - Barbados Today

 Tonight

-Synopsis: A weak surface to mid level ridge will remain the dominant feature.
+Synopsis: A surface to mid level shearline will be affecting the island.